Ven (Sweden): Geography

+The island is a single plateau that rises up to 45 meters above sea level.
+This highest point is located in the middle of the island, where the remains of Tycho Brahe's castle and observatory are located.
+The landscape is fertile thanks to the soil and the mild climate for Nordic conditions.
+The soil is moraine clay and therefore well suited for agriculture.
+It is one of the northernmost places in Europe where it is possible to grow durum wheat (Triticum durum), which is used to make pasta.

-Unlike the relatively flat islands Amager and Saltholm, Ven rises from the Öresund with steep and dramatic coastlines.
+Unlike the relatively flat Danish islands of Amager and Saltholm, Ven rises from the Öresund with steep and dramatic coastlines.
 This makes the island easily visible from both Zealand and Scania, as well as from all ships that sail in and out of the Baltic Sea.
 Its southern coastline resembles the White Cliffs of Dover, Møns Klint and Cape Arkona, but owing to a higher degree of sand and lower of chalk, the 50 m cliffs are more yellow than white.

-Almost the entire island consists of a flat agricultural landscape, but elevated like a plateau.
-Owing to the slightly higher altitude, the climate on the island in general is similar to that of the lower terrain coastal areas around Øresund.
+Along the entire coast, the island drops steeply towards the sea where the Öresund meets a rocky beach.
+This steep coast is called Backafall.
+Ven's backafall is a nature reserve established in 1990.
+There are no large forests, but smaller stands of trees occur closest to the coast.
+Due to the slightly higher altitude, the climate on the island in general is similar to that of the lower terrain coastal areas around Öresund.

 The island has three smaller fishing ports: Bäckviken (where small ferries depart to Landskrona), Norreborg and Kyrkbacken.
 The last is located on the south-western coast just beneath the old church Sankt Ibb.
 This coast is known as Backafall.